 In this Option, the Site will be Located in a very Prime location, but the size of the rooms and your standard shared common amenities will be nil.

 Note: FAR for 20×30 Site at 1.75 as per BBMP Bylaws will be 600 sq ft x 1.75 = 1050 sq ft (Excluding Parking).

 30×40 CONSTRUCTION COST for G+3 FLOORS

 Site Cost: Rs 75 Lacs (Considering Off Sarjapur road at Rs 6000 / sq ft )

 Ground Floor Parking with Lift up to Terrace.
 First floor 2BHK House + Second Floor 2BHK House + Third Floor Common Areas like Gym, Home Theater, Open Bar, Terrace Garden, etc.

-This would be the Best option where the site will be in a good location on Sarjapur road and also one can enjoy good common amenities on the third floor.
+This would be the best option where the Site will be in a good location on Sarjapur road and also one can enjoy excellent standard amenities on the third floor.